 10. Visualization Meditation

-Visualization in meditation is for enhancing the sense of calm, peace and relaxation by imagining a picture, scene or positive memory.
+Visualization in meditation enhances the sense of calm, peace and relaxation by imagining a picture, scene or positive memory.
 It is highly effective in increasing focus and motivation and succeeding at specific goals.
-If your goal is to increase confidence or you are feeling low-spirited, visualize a time when you felt that way and let the energy flow into your awareness.
+If your goal is to increase confidence or you feel low-spirited, visualize a time when you felt that way and let the energy flow into your awareness.
 A feeling of strength would gradually start manifesting in real-time as well.
-This is a very powerful tool that could change one’s personality for good.
+This is a potent tool that could change one’s personality for good.

 Finding the Best Meditation Technique for You